Ward I Drainage

 The purpose of this project is to analyze the existing storm sewer system and improve the system that is tributary to the upstream box culverts south of Giese Road on Kirk Road.
 These improvements will aim to provide adequate pipe capacity per today’s design standards that will reduce and eliminate water back up while increasing the ability of the water to flow through the storm system.

 They City has hired WBK Engineering to complete a study of the area, propose a list of improvements to alleviate the ponding and drainage concerns and make a presentation to the Committee of the Whole with all their findings and recommendations.
-The presentation was August 23rd at 7:30 PM in the Council Chambers at City Hall.
+The presentation was August 23rd, 2016 in the Council Chambers at City Hall.

 Ward I Final Presentation